 Once you’ve confirmed your research, you need to narrow down your keyword selection to 1 or 2 main keywords for each article.
 This will help you in your writing.

 If you find that there’s a lack of demand for your topic, all you have to do is tweak the topic a little to cater to what people are searching for.

-For more in-depth info on keyword researching, hop on over to here for a very well-written article by our friend, Tim Soulo.
+For more in-depth info on keyword researching, hop on over to the article “How to Do Keyword Research for SEO that written by Tim Soulo”.

 Tip #5: Article Length